dextr-cloud/dextr-docs/docs/_pages/migration-guide.md

-#### 4 - Update LiveLook widget for 100% accuracy (optional)
+#### 4 - Update LiveLook

-Use the new event bridge data to keep the LiveLook widget 100% accurate.
+Use the new event bridge data to keep the LiveLook widget working.
 Amazon Connect announced a new feature to stream Contact related events and Flex can consume this data to greatly improve the accuracy of the Live Look widget.
 Follow the steps outlined in the [AWS documentation page](https://docs.aws.amazon.com/connect/latest/adminguide/contact-events.html) and use the Kinesis Stream as the destination.

 An example of the pattern is below: